AgentSync lands consecutive rounds as insurtech booms – TechCrunch

 The financing event, led by well-known SaaS founder David Sacks’ Craft Ventures, included dollars from both Operator Collective and prior investors.

-The new capital will help AgentSync move faster, with co-founder and CEO Niranjan Sabharwal saying that it is pulling hires earmarked for next year into 2020.
+The new capital will help AgentSync move faster, with co-founder and CEO Niranjan Sabharwal saying that it is pulling into 2020 hires earmarked for next year.
 He added that this most recent fundraising cycle consumed far less time than the round that preceded it.

 TechCrunch asked what the company is calling this round, which was raised via a SAFE note instead of as a priced equity investment.
-Sabharwal said that it could be called a Seed-Extension, which seems reasonable.
+Sabharwal said that it could be called a seed-extension, which seems reasonable.

 The new investment was raised at a cap of around 4x its previous conversion ceiling.